cluvio/agent/SECURITY.md

 ## Authentication

 An agent uses a single keypair for authentication purposes.
-The secret key is stored in its configutation file and does not leave the system for authentication.
+The secret key is stored in its configuration file and does not leave the system for authentication.
 The public key is registered with Cluvio and is used for agent identification as well as for authentication.

 The authentication protocol is based on a challenge-response approach.
 When an agent has established the TLS connection to the server, the latter generates a random nonce and encrypts it against the agent's public key.
-The agent is expected to send back the decrypted value to the server within some time to prove the possession of the corresponding private key.
+The agent is expected to send back the decrypted value to the server to prove the possession of the corresponding private key.
 If the agent fails to do so, the connection is terminated by the server.
 The nonce encryption uses the "sealed boxes" encryption scheme used by libsodium, i.e the ciphertext has this
 format: